How to Publish an AI Research Paper – Step-by-Step Guide

 • Complies with formatting and policy requirements

-Manuscripts that do not meet these criteria may be returned to authors without external review.
+Manuscripts that do not meet these criteria may be returned without external review.

 Step 7 — Peer Review

-If the manuscript passes screening, it is typically sent for peer review.
-Reviewers may assess:
+If the manuscript passes screening, it is sent for peer review.
+Reviewers typically assess:

 • Originality and significance